nummacway/gb300/README.md

 The GB300 comes with two NES emulators: _FCEUmm_ is associated with `.nes`, `.fds`, `.unf`, whereas a mysterious other emulator called _wiseemu_ is used for `.nfc`.
 To find out which one is used for which stock ROM, see [this list](https://vonmillhausen.github.io/sf2000/defaultRoms/defaultRomsNoIntroCheck.htm).
 FCEUmm seems to be the better one for NES.
 You can see the difference in Galaxian which clearly glitches/tears.

+#### Famicom Disk System

+To enable FDS support in stock, open `bios\bisrv.asd`  in an hex editor and stuff `0xa7f00b` at offsets `0x34f170`, `0x34f194` and `0x34f1b0`.
+Remember that you need to [rehash the BIOS](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) after making changes to it.
+GB300 Tool can also fix BIOS CRC.
+FDS support will be included in rc2b of GB300 Tool.
+You need to put `disksys.rom` in `ROMS` (does not respect your Foldername.ini).
+Now you can simply start `.fds` images like any other ROM.

+To play double-sided disks, you need a way to eject them, turn them around and insert them.
+This is done by binding keys to `0x0A00` (FDS Turn Disk) and `0x0B00` (FDS Eject/Insert).
+This is not possible by the GB300's GUI but you can use a hex editor.
+More details are round [here](#keymapinfokmp).
+To be clear: You must press three buttons to turn the disk: Eject, Turn and Eject again.

+Thanks to osaka (`bnister`) for finding all this out.

 #### V.R.
 Technology VT02/VT03

 Now we get to something the SF2000 cannot do, not even with multicore: V.R.
 Technology made some Famicom clones (Famiclones) that weren't just clones but technically more advanced than the Famicom, called the [VTxx](https://bootleggames.fandom.com/wiki/VTxx).
 As Sup+ was mostly known for making Famiclones (400-in-1, 500-in-1, a.s.o.) before making the GB300, the GB300 retains Wise Wang's strange Famiclone emulator.
 Discord user `bnister` (osaka) did some research on this.
-Here's what you can do to make it work:
+Here's what you can do to make it work (you can do steps 1, 2 and 4 with GB300 Tool):

 1. **Enabling VTxx support:** In theory, this mysterious `.nfc` emulator is able to run VT02/VT03 ROMs, if it wasn't that this feature is disabled.
 However, you can enable it by just changing a single byte at `0x319ccc` in `bios\bisrv.asd` from `0x01` to `0x02`.
 Remember that you need to [rehash the BIOS](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) after making changes to it.
 The GB300 will now run `.nfc` VT02 ROMs that comply with the [(Archaic) iNES speficiation](https://www.nesdev.org/wiki/INES#Variant_comparison) and use strictly mapper 12.
 2. **Fixing VT03 colors:** VT03 will also work but colors will be glitched because the emulator's LUT (look-up table) for the colors uses RGB555 instead of the correct RGB565.
 You can fix this by stuffing [this thing](https://discord.com/channels/741895796315914271/1195581037003165796/1236804993475018872) at `0x62270` in your `bios\bisrv.asd`.
 Remember to rehash BIOS.
 Also note that "stuffing" means overwriting the 8&thinsp;KiB of data that are currently in that location.
 You can also calculate the LUT yourself by running the following code for all 4 Kibiwords `w` starting from that location: `(w and $1f) or ((w and $7fe0) shl 1)`.
 This assumes that you are on a little-endian system.